django/asgiref/specs/asgi.rst

-If a server receives an invalid event dict - for example, with an unknown type, missing keys a type should have, or with wrong Python types for objects (e.g. unicode strings for HTTP headers), it should raise an error out of the ``send`` awaitable back into the application.
+If a server receives an invalid event dict - for example, with an unknown type, missing keys a type should have, or with wrong Python types for objects (e.g. unicode strings for HTTP headers), it should raise an exception out of the ``send`` awaitable back into the application.

 If an application receives an invalid event dict from ``receive`` it should raise an exception.

+In both cases, presence of additional keys in the event dict should not raise an exception.
+This is to allow non-breaking upgrades to protocol specifications over time.

 Servers are free to surface errors that bubble up out of application instances they are running however they wish - log to console, send to syslog, or other